 I was born in Edinburgh, Scotland and moved to England then Canada at eleven and again to the United States for University.
 As a result I have two citizenships (British and Canadian) and a green card to live and work in the US.

 After graduating from the University of Wisconsin in 1997 with a degree in Exercise Physiology and Biology (Dean's list and Academic All-American) I was a volunteer assistant coach at both the University of Wisconsin and Stanford University.
 I enjoyed working with the cross country and track teams at both universities and it was a great compliment to my own running career.

 In 2005 I moved to Nederland, Colorado to live in the mountains and train at altitude.
 It is a great place to live and train and has a nice running community that is both a part of and separate from the better known Boulder just down the hill.

-Coaching the high school track and cross country teams in Nederland has allowed me to get more involved with the community and continue working on my coaching skills.
+When I was coaching the high school track and cross country teams in Nederland it allowed me to get more involved with the community and continue working on my coaching skills.
 We won 12 state individual and team championships.